 When it comes to the inspection and operation of mobile cranes and boom trucks, taking every step to ensure safety is essential.
 This page is a resource to help Yukon owners, operators and engineers navigate the following topics:

 Employers, supervisors, contractors and operators are responsible for their own safety and the safety of others on the job site.
 This includes (but is not limited to) ensuring equipment is maintained to code, abiding by legislation, and following manufacturers' recommendations, applicable standards and good engineering practice.

 To reduce the risk of equipment failure and injury, mobile cranes and boom trucks must be inspected and certified annually.

-Our Mobile Crane and Boom Truck Annual Inspections Guideline helps owners, operators, certifying engineers and safety officers understand their responsibilities under the Occupational Health and Safety Act and Regulations.
+Our Mobile Crane and Boom Truck Annual Inspections Guideline helps owners, operators, certifying engineers and safety officers understand their responsibilities under the Workers’ Safety and Compensation Act and Regulations.
 The document outlines legislative requirements and guides anyone working in Yukon through the inspection and certification process in a way that’s easy to follow and understand.
 The guideline covers the regulatory requirements of crane inspections (Part 5 of the Occupational Health and Safety Regulations), good engineering practice, inspection process, repair process and certification steps.

 For additional resources on this topic, our colleagues at WorkSafeBC have produced a video that explains the potentially devastating consequences of when crane inspection or maintenance is skipped.